ASGGroupVic/EC2-auto-operator/README.md

 # Resi Data AWS Infrastructure Setup

 This repository contains environment setup for AWS accounts owned by Resi Data & Analytics team.
-SSH Keys and passwords has stored in RatticDB
+SSH Keys and passwords have been stored in RatticDB

 Prerequisites: